kaleidos-ventures/taiga-blog/content/2016-05-10_kanban-vs-scrum-how-to-choose.md

 In this post we saw how Kanban and Scrum take a little different approach towards planning and estimation.
 We also saw how both recommend charting and how they accommodate dynamic nature of software development in the modern world.
 There are several scenarios where Scrum may be a better choice than Kanban and vice-versa and it is finally your call to make a decision on what will suit your conditions better.

-I suggest to refer this line whenever you are confused about Kanban or Scrum - *“Kanban suits teams that may need to quickly change their focus based on inputs from outside (customers, users, etc.) while Scrum is for teams that expect some sort of stability during the sprint”.* Not to say that Scrum teams can’t change their focus during the sprint, but just that it is difficult for developers.
+I suggest to refer this line whenever you are confused about Kanban vs Scrum - *“Kanban suits teams that may need to quickly change their focus based on inputs from outside (customers, users, etc.) while Scrum is for teams that expect some sort of stability during the sprint”.* Not to say that Scrum teams can’t change their focus during the sprint, but just that it is difficult for developers.